nabzai/BuildingASecureChatbot/README.md

 # BuildingASecureChatbot
-Code examples for building a secure chatbot
+Code examples for building a secure chatbot using python and OpenAi ChatGPT api.